wwquix/wwquix/README.md

-# Yuri — a Backend Developer Who Doesn’t Hand-Wave
+   Backend Developer Who Doesn’t Hand-Wave

 I’m not a “passionate developer.”
 I’m the kind of person who reads the entire stack trace before searching for the error.